-Arizona Christian University (ACU) is the state’s only private, accredited, non-profit Christian university.
-If you seek a university that is courageously Christian, where relationships and community matter most, while you can develop critical thinking skills that last a lifetime, then ACU is the place for you.
-Committed to its vision of transforming culture with biblical truth, the school prepares students for successful careers with a wide variety of biblically-integrated majors and areas of study.
+Arizona Christian University is a private, accredited, non-profit Christian liberal arts university.
+If you seek a university that is courageously Christian, where relationships and community matter most, and where you can develop critical thinking skills that last a lifetime, ACU is the place for you.
+Committed to its vision of transforming culture with biblical truth, the university prepares students for successful careers with a wide variety of biblically-integrated majors and areas of study.

-Since its founding in 1960, the university has undergone a number of name changes.
+Since its founding in 1960, the school has undergone several name changes.
 Originally called Southwestern Conservative Baptist Bible College, it was later shortened to Southwestern College.
 The college had been affiliated with the Conservative Baptist Convention until making the decision in 2009 to become non-denominational.
-In January 2011, its name was officially changed to Arizona Christian University, when it transitioned from a small Bible college to a Christian liberal arts university.
+In January 2011, its name was officially changed to Arizona Christian University, when it transitioned from a small Bible college to a full-fledged university.

-Continuing to produce biblically sound pastors, missionaries, evangelists and worship leaders, ACU also equips Christian leaders for service in education, business, counseling and communication, and has expanded its majors to produce Christian leaders in government, science, pre-medicine, and pre-law.
+Continuing to produce biblically sound pastors, missionaries, evangelists and worship leaders, ACU also equips Christian leaders for service in education, government, business, counseling and communication, and has expanded its majors to include science, pre-medicine, and pre-law.
 ACU is a homeschool-friendly, culturally and theologically conservative university where students and their professors are serious about deepening their Christian faith.
-All four-year campus students receive a minor in Biblical Studies, attend chapel twice a week, actively engage in spiritual formation, and complete service hours each semester.
+All four-year campus students receive a minor in Biblical Studies, attend chapel twice a week, and complete service hours each semester.
+All incoming freshmen read and discuss ACU President Len Munsil’s book, Transforming Culture with Truth, which makes the case for reclaiming the liberal arts tradition in a Christian context.

-For the second straight year, Arizona Christian University has been ranked among the nation’s Best Colleges by U.S. News & World Report – the most respected and comprehensive college ranking system in the nation.
+For the second straight year, Arizona Christian University has been ranked among the nation’s Best Colleges by U.S. News & World Report, the most respected and comprehensive college ranking system in the nation.
 It lists ACU as one of the Best Regional Colleges in the West, the only Arizona school in this category.
+College Choice ranked ACU among the Best Online Colleges in Arizona.
+ACU’s online course work is the same as learning on campus.

 Most recently, ACU was ranked the Number One University in Arizona by College Consensus, which combines a review of all major national rankings with student experience surveys.
 Out of all 14 universities in the Grand Canyon state, ACU was the only one to earn a ranking by College Consensus.